 Many animals display physiological and behavioral plasticity in response to changes in their social environment.
 A particularly remarkable example of these phenomena is the African cichlid fish Astatotilapia burtoni.
 This species forms social hierarchies that consist of two male phenotypes: 1) dominant (DOM) males, which are typically larger in size and have large testes, high circulating steroid hormone levels, and bright coloration, and 2) non-dominant (ND) males, which are typically smaller in size and have small testes, low circulating steroid levels, and drab coloration.
 While DOM males possess a territory which they use to court and mate with females and defend from other males, ND males lack a territory.
 However, these social hierarchies are fluid; ND males actively survey their environment in search of an opportunity to rise in social rank and become a DOM individual, a process called social ascent.
 Social ascent is associated with profound changes in steroid hormones and social behavior, including a surge of circulating testosterone and increased aggressive and reproductive behaviors.

-As a postdoctoral fellow, I am investigating the neuroendocrine and molecular mechanisms underlying aggressive and reproductive behaviors in A. burtoni.
-Currently, I am investigating the role of neural androgen receptors (ARα and ARβ) in regulating aggression in males using CRISPR-Cas9 gene editing and pharmacological manipulations.
-In addition, I am examining how these mechanisms are affected by social status and social experience.
+As a postdoctoral fellow, I am investigating the neuroendocrine and molecular mechanisms underlying aggressive and submissive behaviors in A. burtoni.
+Currently, I am investigating the role of androgen receptors (ARα and ARβ) in regulating social suppression and its underlying neural processes in males using CRISPR-Cas9 gene editing.

 Image credit: Karen Maruska, Louisiana State University.